 The API call limit has a rolling 24 hours window, from the start of the call.

-In addition to the above credit system, Zoho CRM also uses a Concurrency system, to calculate API Limits based on the number of concurrent calls made per user per app in Zoho CRM.
-These concurrency limits specify the maximum number of API calls that can be simultaneously active at a given point of time for a user per app.
+In addition to the above credit system, Zoho CRM also uses a Concurrency system, to calculate API Limits based on the number of concurrent calls made per org per app in Zoho CRM.
+These concurrency limits specify the maximum number of API calls that can be simultaneously active at a given point of time per org per app.